TDKorn/sphinx-readme/README.rst

-Please see `Extension Configuration <https://sphinx-readme.readthedocs.io/en/latest/configuration/configuring.html>`_ for full documentation on configuration variables
+Please see |configuration/configuring|_ for full documentation on configuration variables

 Mandatory ``conf.py`` Values